JulietNnaji/JulietNnaji/README.md

-Hi 👋 My name is Juliet Nnaji
+Hi 👋 I am Juliet Nnaji
 ====================================================================================================================================

 A Front-end Web Developer
 -------------------

-I am a Front-end developer who is proficient in interpreting designs and building functional, responsive and user-friendly websites.
+Who is proficient in interpreting designs and building functional, responsive and user-friendly websites.
 I am familiar with HTML, CSS, Bootstrap, Javascript, and React.
 Currently, I am seeking an entry-level position in Front-end Web Development so that I can put my skills to use and gain industry experience

 * 🌍  I'm based in Lagos, Nigeria
 * ✉️  You can contact me at [Julietnnaji16@gmail.com](mailto:Julietnnaji16@gmail.com)